One Day On Mars - Travis S. Taylor2019-12-13 #books #reviews #travis s taylor #scifi #mars #stars:2 #published:2013

 - (=) Weak sci-fi, even if the world is "sci" in a way -- which could be related to the Macross-but-not-Macross thingy.

 Mars, under the influence of the huge "UNITED STATES OF FUCKING AMERICA" (not actual title, but actual feeling given by the author), is being terraformed.
-But rebels, which think America diverted from the forefathers ideals, think it's better to move to somewhere else and make the "REAL AMERICA" (again, not actual title in the title, but feeling given by the rebel characters).
+But rebels, which think America diverted from the forefathers ideals, think it's better to move to somewhere else and make the "REAL AMERICA" (again, not actual description in the book, but feeling given by the rebel characters).

 What happens is a clusterfuck of information and lack of information at the same time: It starts with one event, in which the backstory is giving in long, incredible tiring paragraphs of text, and then some action happens and the initial event is mostly ignored.
 What did happen?
 Oh, a glimpse!
 And then... nothing.